The real open finance advantage for banks? Monetising APIs.

-First off, can you explain what you mean when you say Nordic API Gateway is “open banking that actually works”?
+First off, can you explain what you mean when you say Aiia is “open banking that actually works”?

 Well, it’s really hard to build quality into open banking.
-At Nordic API Gateway, we focus on three principle “pillars” - quality over quantity, complaint and secure, and privacy by design - that we believe are missing when it comes to some of the solutions currently being offered on the market.
+At Aiia, we focus on three principle “pillars” - quality over quantity, complaint and secure, and privacy by design - that we believe are missing when it comes to some of the solutions currently being offered on the market.